-- Our Care Homes are now closed to all visitors.
-They remain open to admissions.
+- Our Care Homes are closed to all visitors.
+They remain open to admissions where possible.

-- We are asking Housing tenants not to receive visitors unless they are delivering an essential service.
+- Housing tenants are asked not to receive visitors unless they are delivering an essential service.

 - We continue to provide care at home to our Community clients and will communicate any changes directly to clients.